Addressing the challenges of 21st century sovereign debt crises.

 Taking a holistic approach, the DRGR Project engages with policymakers, thought leaders and civil society to further ambitious, evidence-based policy dialogue for sustainable development around the world.
 The DRGR Project has been designed since its inception with input from stakeholders in the Global South, and to advance its policy recommendations through a development-centered lens.

-The DRGR Project is a collaboration between the Boston University Global Development Policy Center, Heinrich-Böll-Stiftung and the Centre for Sustainable Finance at SOAS, University of London.
-Founded in 2020 during the height of the COVID-19 pandemic, the DRGR Project focuses on the linkages between sovereign debt distress and climate change, advancing pioneering proposals to unlock finance for sustainable development and to achieve shared climate and development goals.
+The Boston University Global Development Policy Center, Heinrich-Böll-Stiftung, and the Centre for Sustainable Finance at SOAS, University of London founded the DRGR Project in 2020 during the height of the COVID-19 pandemic.
+Heinrich-Böll-Stiftung and the Centre for Sustainable Finance at SOAS, University of London remain active contributors.
+The DRGR Project focuses on the linkages between sovereign debt distress and climate change, advancing pioneering proposals to unlock finance for sustainable development and to achieve shared climate and development goals.

 Latest research